tlswg/tls13-spec/draft-ietf-tls-tls13.md

 # Protocol Overview

-The cryptographic parameters of the session state are produced by the TLS handshake protocol, which a TLS client and server use when first communicating to agree on a protocol version, select cryptographic algorithms, optionally authenticate each other, and establish shared
+The cryptographic parameters of the connection state are produced by the TLS handshake protocol, which a TLS client and server use when first communicating to agree on a protocol version, select cryptographic algorithms, optionally authenticate each other, and establish shared